-Climate: The tropical climate is especially pleasant in the dry season (February-May) when the trade winds prevail.
-The rainy season runs from June-December, when hurricanes may occur and in some years – for example, Hurricane Ivan in 2004 – cause extensive damage.
+The tropical climate is especially pleasant in the dry season (February to May) when the trade winds prevail.
+The rainy season runs from June to December, when hurricanes may occur and in some years – for example, Hurricane Ivan in 2004 – cause extensive damage.
 The temperature and rainfall vary with altitude, with much heavier rainfall in the mountains.

 Joined Commonwealth: 1974

 Population: 105,000 (2012)

 UN HDI 2012 ranking: 63 out of 186 countries